 In the case of an arrest record, for example, you would be asked to bring certified copies of the dispositions.
 (But in this case, it would be crucial to get an attorney to analyze these, to see whether the crime is of a type that makes you inadmissible.)
 Or, if CBP is wrong about the existence of arrests on your record, you would want to bring a certified police clearance letter from the municipality where you live, stating that you have no arrest record.

 Upon arrival at the deferred inspection office, you will check in with the officer at the front desk.
-(Or, sometimes there is just a clipboard for you to sign in on – if you have an appointment, your name should already be on the list.)
+(Or, sometimes there is just a clipboard for you to sign in on; if you have an appointment, your name should already be on the list.)

 A CBP officer will then call you into the office to discuss the reason for the meeting.
-It is important to answer any questions truthfully, as lying to a CBP officer is a serious offense and can ruin your chances of any future U.S. immigration benefits.
-If you have any certified court documents refuting what the officer is alleging, you may give those documents to the officer or have your attorney raise these points.
+It is important to answer any questions truthfully, as lying to a CBP officer is a serious offense and can ruin your chances of obtaining any future U.S. immigration benefits.
+If you have any certified court documents refuting what the officer is alleging, you may give those to the officer or have your attorney raise these points.

-At the end of the appointment, if all goes well, you may be released with your LPR status intact.
-But if the appointment doesn’t go well, the CBP officer may decide that you are, indeed, inadmissible or removable from the United States.
+At the end of the appointment, if all goes well, you might be released with your LPR status intact.
+But if the appointment doesn't go well, the CBP officer may decide that you are, indeed, inadmissible or removable from the United States.
 In that case, you might be placed into custody (taken to a detention facility) and/or given a charging document called a Notice to Appear (NTA), which will begin removal proceedings.

 If you are given an NTA, the officer will likely keep your green card and issue what's called a "parole card."
 This parole card will serve as proof of status while in the U.S. until the completion of removal proceedings, at which time your green card will be returned if you are found to be admissible to the U.S. after all.

 The NTA will list all allegations and charges of inadmissibility that CBP believes to be true.
 You need not answer the charges during the Deferred Inspection Appointment.
-You will be given a date and time to appear before an Immigration Judge, who will address the allegations and charges of inadmissibility in court.
+You will be given a date and time to appear before an immigration judge, who will address the allegations and charges of inadmissibility in court.